 Pilonidal sinus is a condition that affects the tissue midline in the lower back.
 It is caused by an accumulation of hair and debris in the area, which can lead to an infection.
 Pilonidal sinus is more common in men than women, and people with a family history of the condition are also more likely to develop it.
 Symptoms of pilonidal sinus include pain, swelling, and discharge from the affected area.
-If left untreated, pilonidal sinus can lead to severe complications, such as Cellulitis or abscess.
+If left untreated, pilonidal sinus can lead to severe complications, such as cellulitis or abscess.

 Pilonidal cysts are saclike pockets of tissue that form along the tailbone, typically at the point where the buttocks crease.
 Pilonidal cysts are believed to develop when hair follicles become irritated or infected.
-Although anyone can develop a pilonidal cyst, they’re most seen in young adults, especially men.
+Although anyone can develop a pilonidal cyst, they’re most often seen in young adults, especially men.
 Pilonidal cysts often contain debris, such as hair, skin cells, and dirt.

 Signs and Symptoms